-Gulfport's former Chairman, Mr. Liddell, resigned effective June 2013 at which date his employment agreement with Gulfport terminated.
-At that same date, the Company entered into a consulting agreement with Mr. Liddell.
-The minimum commitment under the consulting agreement at December 31, 2013 was approximately \$1.1 million.
+Mr. Liddell resigned as the Company's Chairman effective June 2013 at which date his employment agreement with Gulfport terminated.
+At that same time, the Company entered into a consulting agreement with Mr. Liddell.
+In October 2014, Mr. Liddell terminated his consulting agreement with the Company effective January 1, 2015.